 The Company has issued corporate guarantees to a bank for borrowings of subsidiaries.
-These bank borrowings amount to \$35,883,000 (2020: \$37,278,000) at the end of the reporting period.
-As at 31 December 2021 and 31 December 2020, the fair values of the corporate guarantee determined based on the expected loss arising from the risk of default is insignificant.
+These bank borrowings amount to \$33,246,000 (2021: \$35,883,000) at the end of the reporting period.
+As at 31 December 2022 and 31 December 2021, the fair values of the corporate guarantee determined based on the expected loss arising from the risk of default is insignificant.
+The Company had also given undertakings to provide financial support to certain subsidiaries.